 Yusuke from YuYu Hakusho is a subtle example.
 Harming/killing at least one of his loved ones gets mad, but if it's Keiko or Kuwabara, he will kick their ass!

 The best example comes from the battle against Suzaku, who was stronger than Yusuke, capable of creating six clones of himself (all strong as the original) and, once he clones himself, has to be killed alongside all his clones, because leaving just one barely alive will only lead to him absorb the rest, heal himself and summon six clones.
-Obviously Yusuke was having a lot of trouble, but as soon as Suzaku treathened Keiko he killed six of the Suzakus (including the original) and greviously wounded the seventh.
+Obviously Yusuke was having a lot of trouble, but as soon as Suzaku treathened Keiko and Botan he killed six of the Suzakus (including the original) and greviously wounded the seventh.
 At that point Yusuke was exhausted, but the survivor had absorbed the others to heal and cloned himself again...
 At which point Yusuke used the power of his own soul (a move that nearly killed him) to recover the strength, and overpowered and killed all the Suzakus at once.

 One Piece has Captain Whitebeard, formerly one of the four most powerful pirates in the world.
 An attack on one of the Whitebeard Pirates is never forgiven and his reactions are legendary-when the World Government sentenced his adoptive son and lieutenant Ace to death, everyone involved knew immediately that it was effectively an outright declaration of war.